-- Site employees with be encouraged to report any pest sighting or evidence of pest eg visual observation of dogs, cats, rabbits and foxes to the Rehabilitation Officer - Formal monitoring will be undertaken as part of rehabilitation monitoring program eg: scats, evidence of predation, rabbit warrens, etc.
+- Site employees will be encouraged to report any pest sighting or evidence of pest e.g. visual observation of dogs, cats, rabbits and foxes to the Rehabilitation Officer. - Formal pest monitoring and control will be undertaken about four times per year.